Hugo Search with Fuse.js

 </body>

-Important: the partial must be in <body>, not <head> — it contains HTML elements and scripts.
+Important: the partial must be in <body>, not <head> — it contains script and style elements that manipulate DOM.

 Trigger Methods#